Nick-Adams-81/Nick-Adams-81/README.md

 - 🔭 I’m currently working on my portfolio site, i'm using react.js to build it.
--  🌱 I’m currently learning Java/Spring while attending Codeup.
+-  🌱 I’m working on Wander app using Java/Spring.

 - - 📫 How to reach me: